mc-carlessi/mysql-js-workshop/js-programming-intro/js-programming-intro.md

 The MLE component uses graalvm to provide native support for JavaScript as a stored procedure language.
 Javascript enables more complex logic directly in the database and enhanced performance over traditional interpreted approaches.

+> Note
+  There are various limitations to Javascript implementation, for the full list check the manual.
+  Here some of them
+  * The MLE component uses a single-threaded execution model (one thread per query).
+This means that all asynchronous features like the JavaScript Promise object and async functions are simulated and can exhibit non-deterministic behavior.
+  * As with SQL stored routines, JavaScript stored routines with a variable number of arguments are not supported.
+But JavaScript functions within routines can have a variable number of arguments.
+  * The recursion depth is limited to 1000

 Estimated Time: 15 minutes

 ### Objectives